SmartYouTubeTV/smartyoutubetv.github.io/en/index.md

 #### YouTube client for Android set-top boxes and TV (phones or tablets not supported)

-**Devices without touch interface usually lack of the good YouTube client.
+**Devices without touch interface usually lack off the good YouTube client.
 The intent of this app is to fix such issue**

 **Features**
 - **4K support**